lbke/research/auth.md

 ## Use cases

+Users can authenticate themselves using password and email.
 A user access a "/private" page.
 We want to cover 2 scenarios:

 1) Check if they are logged in and redirect them, server-side, before the page is even loaded.